daryll-ko/bootcamp-oop/README.md

 In the `pages` folder, you'll see that I used one Markdown file for each slide; this made the project organized and allowed me to reuse a few slides will 0 cost.
 One thing I was debating on was whether to name slides *numerically* (`1.md`, `2.md`, etc.) or *thematically* (`intro.md`, `func_motivation.md`, etc.); I later on realized that the latter would be much safer if I needed to say, reorder the slides.

-As a retrospective from the talk, there are probably a few things I would improve on; the code blocks for some slides are a bit small, and I think I should've added a few more slides to add more context to the 4 pillars.
+As a retrospective from the talk, there are probably a few things I would improve on: the code blocks for some slides are a bit small, and I think I should've added a few more slides to add more context to the 4 pillars.